Class FieldTypes

 See Also:

-• STRING_8
+• STRING_UTF8

-public static final byte STRING_8
+public static final byte STRING_UTF8

 String, number-preceded byte array of 8-bits characters.
-The string types are preceded by a 32-bit int indicating the number of characters in the array that follows.
+The string types are preceded by a 32-bit int indicating the number of bytes in the array that follows.
 This int is itself not preceded by a byte indicating it is an int.
-An ASCII string "Hello" is therefore coded as follows: |9|0|0|0|5|H|e|l|l|o|
+An ASCII string "Hello" is therefore coded as follows: |9|0|0|0|5|H|e|l|l|o|.
+Note that the int indicates the number of bytes, not the number of characters.
+The string itself is coded with the first character at the start of the array and the last character at the end.

 See Also:

-• STRING_16
+• STRING_UTF16

-public static final byte STRING_16
+public static final byte STRING_UTF16

 See Also: